benkaiser/obsidian-spreadsheet/README.md

 # Obsidian Spreadsheet Plugins

-> Note: this plugin is currently limited to CSV editing and display only, but it does support formulas.
+> Note: this plugin is currently limited to CSV files, but it does support formulas.
 I plan to add support for other spreadsheet formats in the future.

 This plugin allows you to embed and edit spreadsheets in Obsidian.